v12technology/fluxtion/README.md

    * Seamlessly integrate declarative and imperative processing in one processor.
    * Supports dependency injection.
 * Auditing
+   *  Auditors record event and node execution paths for post processing analysis.
    *  graphml and png are generated as well as code.
    *  The graphml can be loaded into the visualiser for analysis.
-   *  Auditors can record all event and node execution paths.
    *  Audit records are in a structured machine friendly form.
-   *  Any property can de dynamically traced using reflection.
+   *  Dynamic property tracing using reflection.
    *  Auditors can record performance for events and profile systems or individual nodes.
 *  Plugins
    * Text processing